 This year-long reading program is open to children in grades 4 to 12 living in Alaska, Alberta, British Columbia, Idaho, Montana, and Washington.

-Not only do participants get to have fun reading from a great selection of recently published books, they also have a voice in deciding who wins.
+Not only do participants get to have fun reading from a broad selection of recently published books, they also have a voice in deciding who wins.

 You can place a hold on these winning titles online through APL’s TRACPac.

-For more information on YRCA or any of APL's other programs and services, visit airdriepubliclibrary.ca
+For more information on YRCA or any of our programs and services, visit airdriepubliclibrary.ca.